-As a follow-up to that, your operating margins in the Southeast have been higher than your gross margins in the West -- obviously, with dramatically higher exposure to the West.
-How should we think about your outlook for margins in the next year or two, on a consolidated basis?
+: As a follow-up to that, your operating margins in the Southeast have been higher than your gross margins in the West.
+Obviously, with dramatically higher exposure to the West, how should we think about your outlook for margins in the next year or two on a consolidated basis?

-You know, what -- you will clearly see margin growth in this business as we see aggregates volume come back to the business.
-You can take a look at what we put up for the quarter -- and part of what I'm concerned about is the spectacular fourth quarter's going to be lost somewhere in this news of a spectacular transaction, as well.

-When you look at the -- at the 69 percent that we put to the bottom line in the quarter, that tells you what we're doing in a period of time that, frankly, we didn't get a lot of volume help.
-We got some pricing help, but we did get some helps from other parts of the country -- again, Southeast, North Carolina, in particular -- it really helped drive that business, Arnie.

-So, if we can put that type of incremental margin up in a flat volume environment, you can imagine what's going to happen when the volume hits.
-And the volume's coming.
+: You will clearly see margin growth in this business as we see aggregate volume come back to the business.
+You can take a look at what we've put up for the quarter, and part of what I'm concerned about is the spectacular fourth quarter is going to be lost somewhere in this news of a spectacular transaction as well.
+When you look at the 69% that we put to the bottom line in the quarter, that tells you what we're doing at a period of time that, frankly, we didn't get a lot of volume help.
+We got some pricing help, but we did get some helps from other parts of the country - again, Southeast, North Carolina in particular - that really helped drive that business, Arnie.
+So if we can put that type of incremental margin up in a flat volume environment, you can imagine what's going to happen with the volume hits, and the volume's coming.